 Gardeners beware it’s a jungle out there!
 Hazards exist in every walk of life but if your going to choose Gardening as a career or a hobby then there are a few things you need to be wary of.

-Dried Ilex or Holly leaves can be a gardeners nightmare, fortunately with leaf suckers and shredders you can tackle this thorny problem.
+Dried Ilex or Holly leaves can be a gardeners nightmare, fortunately with leaf blowers and shredders you can tackle this thorny problem.
 All evergreens will lose a large amount of their leaves during the summer months and whilst cleaning under shrubs and bushes best beware of the prickly holly leaf, tough gloves and lashings of courage is the only way to deal with dried holly leaf spines.

 Man’s best friend maybe cute and loveable but Gardeners beware faeces and urine, not something you want to have to deal with on a daily basis.